joosefupas/mad-binary-pkpd-nlmixr2-teaching/README.md

 Fix:

-Make sure the data contains the original categorical column:
+Check that the data contains the original categorical column:

 ```r
 names(modeling_data)